Tour starts on every single SATURDAY all year long.

 Day 8.
 Granada - Toledo - Madrid (446km ~ 277 miles)

 Lunch during the tour.
-Later, we will visit the craftsman's own workshop to discover the ancestral techniques and the phases of the true Toledano sword-making elaboration.
+Later, we will visit the craftsman's own workshop to discover the ancestral techniques and phases of the true Toledano sword-making elaboration.

 Towards the evening transfer and arrival to Madrid.
 End of the tour.